 - $7,500 in down payment assistance is offered for loans with a loan-to-value ratio greater than or equal to 90% of the purchase price

 - $10,000 in assistance is offered for loans with a loan-to-value ratio less than 90% of the purchase price

 - $5,000 in down payment assistance for loans with a loan-to-value ratio greater than or equal to 90% of the purchase price

 - $8,000 in down payment assistance for loans with a loan-to-value ratio less than 90% of the purchase price

 The down payment assistance is offered in the form of a low-interest second loan.
 Qualified borrowers under the Homeownership program will not have an ownership interest in their principal residence “at any time during the three-year period ending on the date the program loan is closed” if the borrower purchases a residence located in non-targeted counties.

 Further Movin’ Up program details were not available at press time and you may need to speak to a participating lender to learn more about your down payment assistance options under that program.

 The Wisconsin Housing and Economic Development Authority (WHEDA) offers two down payment assistance options:

-WHEDA Easy Close DPA featuring a maximum down payment assistance loan amount of 6% of the purchase price “when partnered with a WHEDA Conventional first mortgage loan”.
-Similar terms are offered for government backed mortgage options such as FHA loans.
+WHEDA Easy Close DPA features a maximum down payment assistance loan amount of 6% of the purchase price “when partnered with a WHEDA Conventional first mortgage loan”.
+Similar terms are offered for government-backed mortgage options such as FHA loans.
 Income limits and other restrictions may apply.
 This DPA is a loan, not a grant.